yuminaa/YuminaECS/README.md

 Yumina is a high-performance Entity Component System (ECS) library written in Luau.

+> [!WARNING]
+> Documentation is not yet made so please be careful using the library.

 ## Philosophy

 Yumina aims to provide users with minimal and robust boilerplate while being performant.
 In short, users can define their own policies.

 ## Features

 - Lightweight Entity Component System
 - Flexible component queries
 - Resource management system